arindal1/Dogs-Vs-Cats-Classifier/README.md

 ### Note:

 The dataset present in this repository, at [/dataset](/dataset) is just for demonstrative purposes.
 It has just a few images to serve as an example of how the dataset looks like, and the directory structure.
-The original data is really big, so it couldn't be included in this repo, use the original dataset using it API call:
+The original data is really big, so it couldn't be included in this repo, use the original dataset using it's API call:

 `kaggle competitions download -c dogs-vs-cats`